We need to know the vehicle modifications will be effective and beneficial for you.

 A driver trained occupational therapist has extra qualifications to assess the task of driving, by looking at how you use your vision, body and thinking to drive.

-If you’ve had modifications in the past but your driving ability has now changed, the driver trained occupational therapist will also need to check whether your modifications need to be changed.
+You may have had had modifications in the past but your driving ability has now changed.
+If so, the driver trained occupational therapist will also need to check whether your modifications need to be changed.

 We’ll look at whether the vehicle modifications you want have worked for other people with needs like yours, or if you need a unique solution.